Niki de Saint Phalle: Tarot Garden (1974–1998)

 In 1980, she also began selling a series of polyester snake chairs, vases, and lamps.
 That year, she recorded her first attack of rheumatoid arthritis, a painful disease affecting the joints of the skeleton.

 In 1980–1981, she designed a colorful paint scheme for a Piper Aerostar 602 P twin-engine airplane, which participated in the first trans-Atlantic race sponsored by the Peter Stuyvesant Foundation of Amsterdam.
 As an act of playful rebellion against the cigarette manufacturer sponsor, she added a "No Smoking" sign visible on the belly of the plane (she was allergic to tobacco smoke).

-In 1981, Saint Phalle rented a small house near the Tarot Garden and hired young people from Garavicchio to help with construction of the garden.
+In 1981, Saint Phalle rented a small house near the Tarot Garden and hired young people from Garavicchio to help with the construction of the garden.
 Jean Tinguely led a Swiss team, comprising Seppi Imhoff and Rico Weber, and started welding the frames of the sculptures.
 The following year, Dutch artist Doc Winsen (also called "Dok van Winsen") took up the welding operations.

 In 1982, Saint Phalle developed and marketed an eponymous perfume, using the proceeds to help finance her project.
 The perfume bottle top featured a small sculpture of two intertwined snakes, one golden and the other brightly multicolored.
 This was one of the first of what came to be called celebrity perfumes, using fame and name recognition to sell scented products.
 She may have raised as much as a third of the funds she needed for the garden in this way.
 She actively solicited funding from friends and acquaintances, as well as by selling her artworks.

 In August 1982, Saint Phalle was honored at the Street Festival of the Arts in New York City.
-Later that year, Saint Phalle collaborated with Tinguely to produce the Stravinsky Fountain, a 15-piece sculptural fountain for Igor Stravinsky Square, located next to the Centre Georges Pompidou in Paris.
+Later that year, Saint Phalle collaborated with Tinguely to produce the Stravinsky Fountain, a 15-piece sculptural fountain with moving elements, located in Igor Stravinsky Square next to the Centre Georges Pompidou in Paris.
 Because of its prominent location in Paris, it would become one of the best-known collaborations between the two artists.

-From 1983 until 1988 when on site, Saint Phalle lived in a small apartment built into The Empress, a house-sized sphinx-like sculpture in the garden.
+From 1983 until 1988, when on site, Saint Phalle lived in a small apartment built into The Empress, a house-sized sphinx-like sculpture in the garden.
 On the second level, her bedroom was inside one breast, and her kitchen was inside the other one.
 Each of these two rooms had a single recessed circular window, appearing as an inverted nipple when viewed from the outside.
 In 2000, she would recall: "At last, my lifelong wish to live inside a sculpture was going to be granted: a space entirely made out of undulating curves ...
 I wanted to invent a new mother, a mother goddess, and be reborn within its form ...
 I would sleep in one breast.
 In the other, I would put my kitchen".